aaronrose87/RoboticLightBallet/pi-setup/README.md

 Remember to be root.

-``wget --no-check-certificate -O pi-setup-secondary.sh http://goo.gl/vmr5jV``
+``wget --no-check-certificate -O pi-setup-robot.sh http://goo.gl/xxpjpz``

-The goo.gl link picks up https://raw.githubusercontent.com/mitmuseumstudio/RoboticLightBallet/master/pi-setup/pi-setup-secondary.sh
+The goo.gl link picks up https://raw.githubusercontent.com/mitmuseumstudio/RoboticLightBallet/master/pi-setup/pi-setup-robot.sh

-``bash ./pi-setup-secondary.sh``
+``bash ./pi-setup-robot.sh``

 If you want to see what's going on, use ``bash -x``